rmnavr/opriq/README.md

 OPRIQ has 2 distinct modes:
 * `1L2H` — main mode, you can type both with solo-left hand or with both hands
   > Naming `1L2H` is a shorthand for phrase "solo-left-handed OR two-handed"
-* `ONLY2H` — auxiliary mode in which one-handed typing features are completely turned off;
-  it is a compatibility feature for games and software that respond bad to 1L2H mode
+* `ONLY2H` — compatibility mode for games and software that respond bad to 1L2H mode; it simply switches off all 1L-features of OPRIQ

+You can switch between modes via `CNFG` layer (reachable through original `LCtrl` key).
+OPRIQ tray icon will change accrodingly.

 ## MODE 1L2H (main mode)